Will Lockett: Murder of Geneva Hardman and riots

+Martial law

+To prevent more lynchers from organizing, Marshall enacted citywide censorship.
+He ordered local telephone and telegraph companies to shut down all communication within 100 miles from Lexington and banned any messages from leaving the city.
+Marshall also organized 12 patrols to guard certain areas of the county.
+Those areas included the local armory, the home of the judge, the home of the head of the county, and the black districts of Lexington.

+Marshall also attempted to have certain members of the crowd indicted for inciting the riot.
+A report said that most of the crowd were curious bystanders, but "there were undoubtedly among the crowd various men, mostly from other counties than Fayette, intent on lynching Lockett."
+Marshall handpicked jurors whom he knew would have no trouble convicting the rioters.
+However, the grand jury was discarded on the grounds that the indictments would be thrown out on constitutional grounds.
+A second grand jury was convened.
+It had secured testimony against some individuals guilty of inciting the crowd.
+However, on February 26, 1920, they concluded that handing down indictments with subsequent trials would "only tend to aggravate an already tense situation, engender more passion and bitter feelings in the County and State, and keep alive such as now exists."

 Trial, sentence and death

 After confessing to Warden Chilton his true identity and previous crimes, Kimbrough was taken to court, where he pleaded guilty.
 During his sentencing hearing, Lockett said "I know I do not deserve mercy, but I am sorry I committed the crime and I would give anything if the little girl could be brought back to life."
 His lawyer pointed to his honorable discharge, which stated that his character was "very good".
 The jury fixed Lockett's sentence at death, and he was formally sentenced to death by Judge Charles Kerr for murdering Hardman.
-Authorities at first attempted to confirm the slayings, but soon lost interest as Kimbrough was going to be executed anyway.
+Authorities at first attempted to confirm the other slayings, but soon lost interest as Kimbrough was going to be executed anyway.

-He refused to make a statement when he was taken back to his cell, but prison officials claimed that he had prayed loudly and had sung hymns during the night.
-Kimbrough publicly stated that he was ready to die, and that he had prayed for both Geneva Hardman and her entire family.
+Kimbrough refused to make a statement when he was taken back to his cell, but prison officials claimed that he had prayed loudly and had sung hymns during the night.
+He stated publicly that he was ready to die, and had prayed for both Geneva Hardman and her family.

-On March 11, 1920, the day of his execution, Kimbrough barely showed any emotion as the black cap was lowered on his face.
+On March 11, 1920, the day of his execution, Kimbrough barely showed any emotion as the black cap was lowered onto his face.
 Shortly thereafter, Collier, the prison executioner, turned on the electric current, which killed the prisoner within 15 seconds without a hitch.
-The execution was witnessed by Hardman's two brothers and 17 other civilians of Lexington, along with eight soldiers and 12 prison guards.
-Kimbrough's body was later buried in the prison cemetery.
+The execution was witnessed by Hardman's two brothers, 17 other civilians of Lexington, eight soldiers, and 12 prison guards.
+Kimbrough's body was buried in the prison cemetery.